 Paradigm HF trial is a large study indeed; involving more than eight thousand heart failure patients across various countries.
 Randomized control trials (RCT) are considered to be gold standard for evaluation of new intervention.
 Paradigm HF, apart from being a RCT is fairly well designed, which makes it a very good study from evidence point of view.
 The outcomes measured in this trial were not a surrogate marker like a laboratory value.
 Real patient centric outcomes like death, hospitalization were measured.

 “Too stringent inclusion criteria; restricting the dose of the comparator arm and terminating the study midway – A deadly cocktail for exaggerating the benefit”

 Look closely at the dose between study groups and you will realize that the LCZ696 arm was designed to receive the maximum daily dose of valsartan (160mg) approved for heart failure.
 But the same does not apply to enalapril; the dose was restricted to 10 mg twice daily; whereas the maximum daily dose can reach up to 20mg twice daily.
 The question that can arise is did the sponsor try to restrict the dose of the comparator group.
 The company do has an answer; the previous trials of enalapril in heart failure never exceeded an average dose of 20mg/day.

 The run-in period

-A run-in period before randomization excludes patients who are not capable of completing the trail because of issues like adverse effects, compliance and others.
-The run-in period used in this trail makes it too restrictive for inclusion of patients.
+A run-in period before randomization excludes patients who are not capable of completing the trial because of issues like adverse effects, compliance and others.
+The run-in period used in this trial makes it too restrictive for inclusion of patients.
 About 20% of screened patients were not included in the study after run-in-period.
-You could probably start worrying about the general applicability of the trail; as the real life practice does not come with a run-in period to test whether a drug is tolerable.
+You could probably start worrying about the general applicability of the trial; as the real life practice does not come with a run-in period to test whether a drug is tolerable.